volojs/volo/docs/workingWithCode.md

 That will drop you into the debugger.
 It is best to put a `debugger` statement in the code where you want to stop execution, otherwise it will be time consuming to step through the individual statements and modules.

+If you are on Windows using a git-bash shell, this command may work better:

+    node --debug-brk "`dirname "\`which volo\`"`/node_modules/volo/bin/volo"

+## Running Tests

+    cd tests
+    ./all.js

+Runs the tests.
+You will need a network connection with access to GitHub to run the tests.